-I always thought we were all about surfing, beaches, kangaroos and outback!
+I always thought we were all about surfing, beaches, kangaroos and the outback!

 A surprise?
 Not really, the journey of taste is becoming such an integral part of the travel experience.
 Open Instagram on any travel influencer feed and you soon realise how food photography is becoming an integral part of the visual story.

-This may not be that easy in a trip.
+This may not be that easy on a trip.